 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disad- vantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Internal and external (where available) assessments indicate currently that reading, writing and maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
 4 Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures to a greater extent than for other pupils.
 These find- ings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing & maths.
 5 Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 Teacher referrals for support have markedly increased during the pandemic.
 More currently require additional support with social and emotional needs.
 A number of our PP children require support due to lack of self-belief and confidence.
-6 Our attendance data over the last X years indicates that attendance among disadvantaged pupils has been between X - Y% lower than for non-disadvantaged pupils.
-X - Y% of disadvantaged pupils have been 'persistently absent' compared to X - Y% of their peers during that period.
+6 Although attendance data throughout the school has been improving over the year.
+A proportion of our disadvantaged pupils have been 'persistently absent' compared of their peers.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress due to missed learning and detrimental impact on social and emotional behaviours.
-Difficult to compare attendance due to Covid19 and impact on whole school attendance.

-Aims of the plan 2021-22
+Aims of the plan 2023-24

 Aim Target Target Date Attainment in Reading, Writing and Maths at the expected level.
-Approximately 78% (Cohort dependent targets) are attaining at the expected level in reading, writing and maths.
-July 2022 Attainment in reading, writing and maths at Higher level.
-25% of pupils are able to achieve the Higher Standard / Greater Depth in reading, writing and maths.
-July 2022 Phonics 100% pupil premium pupils in Y1 to achieve the Y1 phonics check.
-July 2022 Pupils with SEN and PP are able to access specific planned interventions to promote good pupil progress and outcomes.
-Pupil Premium Pupils who are also identified as SEN receive support, access specific intervention programmes e.g. Nessy, Number shark, Phonics interventions, specific maths interventions have a positive impact on their progress from their starting points.
-July 2022 Good progress in Personal, social, emotional development.
+Approximately 70% (Cohort dependent targets) are attaining at the expected level in reading, writing and maths.
+July 2024 Attainment in reading, writing and maths at Higher level.
+10% of pupils are able to achieve the Higher Standard / Greater Depth in reading, writing and maths.
+July 2024 Phonics A % pupil premium pupils in Y1 to achieve the Y1 phonics check.
+July 2024 Pupils with SEN and PP are able to access specific planned interventions to promote good pupil progress and outcomes.
+Pupil Premium Pupils who are also identified as SEN receive support, access specific intervention programmes e.g. Nessy, Number shark, Reading egg, Maths seed-Phonics interventions, specific maths interventions have a positive impact on their progress from their starting points.
+July 2024 Good progress in Personal, social, emotional development.
 Improvements are seen through a reduced number of behaviour incidences being reported and increased participation and engagement in class activities is seen.
-July 2022 Pupils are able to access out of school activities leading to raised self-esteem.
+July 2024 Pupils are able to access out of school activities leading to raised self-esteem.
 Pupils are able to take up opportunities to participate in class educational visits leading to improved outcomes and social integration.